"Mad Men" tries to fend off "Boardwalk" at Emmys

-LOS ANGELES Television's "Mad Men" went to the Primetime Emmy Awards on Sunday, hoping to fend off the Prohibition-era gangsters of "Boardwalk Empire" and win a fourth straight victory at the industry's top honors.
+LOS ANGELES, Sept 18 Television's "Mad Men" will bid for a fourth straight Emmy on Sunday, hoping to fend off the Prohibition-era gangsters of "Boardwalk Empire" and the warring kings and knights of "Game of Thrones" for the industry's top honors.

-"Glee" star Chris Colfer, Christina Hendricks of "Mad Men" and Joel McHale of "Community" were among early arrivals on a red carpet packed with diamond jewelry and glorious gowns in shades of coral and pink.
+After months of anticipation, the stars and creators of dozens of comedies and dramas gather in Los Angeles for the annual Prime-time Emmy Awards ceremony that celebrates the best of television.

-More than 20 Emmys will be handed out in the live telecast on the Fox network hosted by "Glee" star Jane Lynch, who could find herself accepting an early award for her supporting actress role as a sarcastic cheerleading coach on the hit musical comedy.
+More than 20 Emmys will be handed out on Sunday in a live telecast on the Fox network hosted by "Glee" star Jane Lynch, who could find herself accepting an acting award for her role as a sarcastic cheerleading coach on the hit musical comedy.

-But all eyes will be on the top prizes -- for best comedy and drama series to be handed out at the end of the three-hour ceremony -- and some major upsets could be in store, especially in the acting categories.
+But all eyes will be on the top prizes -- for best comedy and drama series -- and some major upsets could be in store, especially in the acting categories.

 ABC mockumentary and 2010 Emmy comedy series winner "Modern Family" goes into Sunday's awards with 17 nominations, including acting mentions for all six of its stars.